jlming6/code-guides/java/code-guide.md

     ```
     Hard to understand, right?
 Use Builder Pattern.

+* The clone() method should never be overridden or even called.

 * Make singleton or helper class constructor private.

 * Pay attention to memory leak in: